tuojeanbaptiste/TeamC/Documentation/SprintPlan.md

 * Show Header menu
 * Create home pagelink in all pages
-* Back to program page for courses
+* Display 2nd Level menu
 * Show Site under construction for other menu links in Header Menu
 * Show Contact us Info in Header Menu
 * Link youtube video to University Image in Home Page.